Improving Reading Comprehension Skills in ESL Classes through Newspaper Articles

 4- Hospitals are used by 7 foot doctors

-5- Panda mating fails; veterinarian takes over
+5- Panda mating fails; veterinarian takes

 6- Lung cancer in women mushrooms